kdaisho/portfolio-v4/README.md

 4. `npm run build`
 5. PM2 handles the rest (If not, `pm2 restart <application_name>`)

+#### Glitch with less compiler

+If you update css variables in variables.less, open the consumer file of the variable and save the file otherwise the change won't apply.

 ### Image dimensions in side projects section

 ##### Thumbnails